Privacy Policy

 Nevada Resident Rights

-If you are a resident of Nevada, you have the right to opt-out of the sale of certain Personal Data to third parties who intend to license or sell that Personal Data.
+If you are a resident of Nevada, you have the right to opt-out of the sale of certain Personal Data to third parties.
 You can exercise this right by contacting our support team with the subject line “Nevada Do Not Sell Request” and providing us with your name and the email address associated with your account.

-If you are a resident of the European Union (“EU”), United Kingdom, Liechtenstein, Norway or Iceland, you may have additional rights under the EU General Data Protection Regulation (the “GDPR”) with respect to your Personal Data, as outlined below.
+If you are a resident of the European Union (“EU”), the United Kingdom (“UK”), Liechtenstein, Norway or Iceland, you may have additional rights under the EU / UK General Data Protection Regulation (the “GDPR”) with respect to your Personal Data, as outlined below.

 For this section, we use the terms “Personal Data” and “processing” as they are defined in the GDPR, but “Personal Data” generally means information that can be used to individually identify a person, and “processing” generally covers actions that can be performed in connection with data such as collection, use, storage and disclosure.
 UT will be the controller of your Personal Data processed in connection with the Services.